SpiritualXTC/andromeda/readme.txt

-src/					: Root Directory for Andromeda Source src/andromeda			: Andromeda Source src/common				: Andromeda Source with "common-use" platform dependant code src/windows				: Andromeda Source with windows specific code
+src/					: Root Directory for Andromeda Source src/andromeda			: Andromeda Source src/common				: Andromeda Source with "common-use" platform dependant code.
+Common is linked for modules that are needed. src/windows				: Andromeda Source with windows specific code